Paris Métro Line 10: Service to Auteuil

 Métro line 10 resulted from the connection of two sections, east and west, which created a set of distinct lines.
-The west section, from La Motte-Picquet to Grenelle à Porte d'Auteuil was initially a part of line 8.
+The west section, from La Motte-Picquet to Grenelle à Porte d'Auteuil was initially part of line 8.

-Line 8 was the last line created by the agreement of 30 March 1898, and consists of a route between Opéra and Porte d'Auteuil via Grenelle.
-In March 1910, the line was branched off and opened with line 7, and a branch leaving the station of Grenelle to the port of Sèvres (today Balard) was added to the route.
-The trains alternately traveled along the two branches.
+Line 8 was the last line adopted for the agreement of 30 March 1898, and consisted of a route between Opéra and Porte d'Auteuil via Grenelle.
+In March 1910, it was decided that the line would have a branch, a concept that had just been inaugurated with line 7.
+Trains would branch at Grenelle station and run to the Porte de Sèvres (now Balard).
+The trains would run along the two branches alternately.

 Work on the line began in April 1908 with an underwater construction site in the Seine between the stations of Concorde and Invalides on one end and another construction site at Pont Mirabeau on the other.
 The first site was completed in January 1911, after being delayed during the 1910 Great Flood of Paris.